milan-b/workTracker/Client/README.md

 Run `ng build --localize` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+For deploy to mtel switch to branch `mtel`.
+Their server does not suport all requests types.

 ## Deploy to fierbase - it's not working there
 Enable `ng add @angular/fire`
 Run    `ng deploy`